-Death metal with a wide variety of tempos and styles where blistering tremolo-whirlwinds light up well structured melodies in a cerebral and compelling debut.
+Death metal with variety of tempos and styles, where blistering tremolo-whirlwinds light up well structured melodies.
+Cerebral and compelling debut.

 Favorite track: Gale of Maskim.

 Ensnared channel electrifying, crackling dark magic on this album.
 Their music zig-zags with mad glee, taking you on an equally exhilarating and overpowering journey through the hidden recesses of haunted groves and chthonic witches' covens.
 A must for Grotesque fans.

 Naked dabbing fellow aside, this album crushes the meek and has turned me into an antiprophet.
 Yes, I am punning with the song titles but the lads from Ensnared have given us a killer album that in enveloped in old-school feel, sprinkles with interludes that actually make sense and closes it off with a bang in Dysangelium.

 Ah, Sweden.
 The country's known for a pantheon of classic death metal acts.
 Ensnared is a more recent addition and they take their predecessor's craft in an exciting new direction.
 Even the interludes are awesome.